oktadev/devday-24-labs-demo-app/README.md

 # Dev Day 24 Labs Demo App

-Learn Identity  is an educative web platform designed to bridge the gap between identity experts and eager students.
+Learn Identity is an educative Next.js web application designed to bridge the gap between identity experts and eager students.
 The application allows for instructors to generate identity related courses and for students to enroll and learn from them.

 **But Learn Identity needs your help!** The application as it stands is not secure, anyone can access and edit any content.
 We have received complains from users who want to get rid of passwords, but that’s all we offer right now.
 Admins are eage to enforce instructors would to use additional authentication factors such as OTP and security keys.